 107.3.1 Approval of construction documents.
 When the Building Official issues a permit, the construction documents shall be approved, in writing or by stamp, as "APPROVED."
-One set of construction documents so reviewed shall be retained by the Building Official, one set shall be returned to the applicant and kept at the site of work and shall be made available for use by the Building Official during inspections.
-A third set shall be forwarded to the Ventura County Tax Assessor's office.
+One set of construction documents so reviewed shall be retained by the Building Official, one set shall be returned made available to the applicant and kept at the site of work and shall be made available for use by the Building Official during inspections.
+A third set shall be forwarded The approved plans shall be made available to the Ventura County Tax Assessor's office.

 107.3.2 Previous approvals.
 Code updates shall be required for the approved plans and supporting documents, or for construction work authorized by such approval, after the work has been inspected and approved.
+This Code shall not require changes in the approved construction documents, construction, or designated occupancy of a structure for which a lawful permit has been issued or otherwise lawfully authorized, and the construction of which has been pursued in good faith and has not been abandoned.